onshape-public/go-client/onshape/docs/ThumbnailApi.md

 > BTThumbnailInfo GetThumbnailForDocument(ctx, did).Execute()

-Get the thumbnail info for the specified document in the default workspace.
+Get the thumbnail info for a document in the default workspace.